-Before you take on the insurance company, contact a Johns Creek personal injury lawyer.
-Call the Weinstein Firm at (404) 800-3781 and get your free consultation today.
+Before you take on the insurance company, contact a personal injury lawyer near Johns Creek.
+Call the Weinstein Firm at 770-HELP-NOW and get your free consultation today.

 A personal injury claim is filed anytime you’ve been injured due to the negligence or carelessness of another.
 The claim is an attempt at restitution for medical expenses, pain and suffering, and any lost wages due to the injury.

 After a claim is filed, you’ll be appointed an adjuster to investigate the case.
 The adjuster performs many roles in determining who’s at fault and what is the value of the injuries.
 The party at fault can range anywhere from a motorist driving a car, to a manufacturing company that produced a faulty product.